 Best Hostel in Harbourside: Kyle Blue – Bristol Harbour Luxury Hostel Boat

-This unique and charming hostel gets our vote for the best budget accommodation in Bristol.
+This unique and charming hostel on a boat gets our vote for the best budget accommodation in Bristol.
 This boat hostel is moored right at the centre of the city and offers comfortable private and shared accommodations and cabins.

 There’s a full kitchen provided, so you can save some money by not eating out all the time!